mpv-player/mpv/DOCS/man/en/options.rst

     If this option is given, the cursor is always visible in windowed mode.
 In fullscreen mode, the cursor is shown or hidden according to ``--cursor-autohide``.

-``--audio-delay=<sec>``
-    Audio delay in seconds (positive or negative float value).
-Positive values delay the audio, and negative values delay the video.

 ``--deinterlace=<yes|no|auto>``
     Enable or disable interlacing (default: auto, which usually means no).